EllaLamie/FA25EC3/developer_log.md

    Wanted to commit to show that I had finished all methods and TODOs.

 December 6, 2025:
+Created and wrote most of the developer log

+   Files Modified:
+   developer_log.md

    Reasoning Behind Commit:
+   Wanted to make sure the developer log development was in github

+December 7, 2025:
+Finished all debugging.
+Everything seemed to be working

+   Files Modified:
+   tree.h
+   main.cpp

+   Reasoning Behind Commit:
    Had already finished all the methods and TODOs in the last commit, wanted this commit to represent the debugging process.
 Now you can see side by side the changes I had to make after I had finished everything.

+December 8, 2025:
+Added to the developer log and created the story.txt so had to commit one last time

+   Files Modified:
+   developer_log.md
+   story.txt

+   Reasoning Behind Commit:
+   Was planning on submitting so I needed to finalize everything in git hub.